The mine is located in the upper Kaji River basin in the northern part of the prefecture and produced iron ore from the late 20th century.

 After the rights were transferred several times, Mitsubishi Limited Partnership acquired them and expanded mining areas in 1898.

-The State-Owned Yawata Steel Works purchased the rights the following year and initiated a large-scale mine development later.
+The State-Owned Yawata Steel Works purchased the rights in the following year and initiated a large-scale mine development later.

 However, the development was suspended twice due to the effects of mineral resources from Daye Iron Mine in Qing China and the recession after the war.